-There are a number of institutional facilities located in Bowness including the following: the Wood's Christian Home, located in the western portion of the plan area; a fire station, located in the east central portion of the plan area on Bow Wood Drive; two nursing home/geriatric centres; a number of day care centres; and churches of various denominations located throughout the community.
-Education facilities located in Bowness are addressed under Section 11 of the
+There are a number of institutional facilities located in Bowness including the following: the Wood's Christian Home, located in the western portion of the plan area; a fire station, located in the east central portion of the plan area on Bow Wood Drive; two nursing home/geniatric centres; a number of day care centres; and churches of various denominations of day care centres; and churches of various denominations located throughout the community.
+Education 11 of the ARP.